AndrewEvanWM/DataScience310/FinalProjectReport.md

 For each of these models, there was a split of training and testing data using sklearn's train_test_split function.
 The code in practice had a few sections, many of which did the same thing.
 The first section processed the data and calculated the slugging percentage for each exit velocity and launch angle.
 From this, I was able to find the highest slugging percentage for each with a minimum of 10 at-bats.
 After this was found, I set up the test/training data and created the models.
 From these I was then able to calculate the mean squared error and R2 score.
 This will be explored in the next section of this report.

+The results of the first question, what the optimal launch angle and exit velocity came out to be 25 degrees and 113 mph.
+These were each individually the highest slugging percentages.
+When compared to data from the baseball savant website, it appears to be a great prediction with a slugging percentage of 4, a perfect score.
+Below is an image from the baseball savant website which displays the outcome.

+![Alt_Text]{113mph25LA.jpg}